Olga Uskova: Biography

-In 2006, Uskova became head of the non-profit “National Association for Innovations and Development of Information Technologies”, a unique project in Russia to help young promising teams to get public grants from different Russian institutions.
+In 2006, Uskova became head of the non-profit “National Association for Innovations and Development of Information Technologies”, a project in Russia to help young teams to get public grants from different Russian institutions.
 More than 1200 startups went through the program and were financed.

 In 2012, she became Head of Engineering in the Cybernetics Department at MISIS National University of Science and Technology in Moscow.
 She introduced an innovative approach to teaching computer science, providing deep and interactive students’ involvement into real projects and challenging tasks.
 Under her supervision and sponsorship MISIS team for competitive programming made it to the worldwide finals at the ASM ICPC in 2014-2015 and semi-finals in 2016-2017.

 In 2013, she founded the Russian Abstract Art Foundation, an NGO aimed at supporting academic and historical understanding of Russian abstract art in the global context.
 The Foundation has more than 600 unique works and its own gallery space in Moscow.
 Activities include support for young painters, art-therapy for disabled children, community support for feminist artists.

 In 2014-2016, Uskova joined the steering committee of a non-profit think-tank appointed by the State Russian Duma to elaborate new legislation on AI and robotics.